 |A high number of available third-party integrations||Fewer native advanced communication features than many provider’s today, without third-party integrations, users will have a fairly basic phone system|

-Below, we’ll outline the types of businesses that would be best suited by Nexitva, and which companies would likely get more out of Vonage.
+Below, we’ll outline the types of businesses that would be best suited by Nextiva, and which companies would likely get more out of Vonage.

 Who Should Use Nextiva?

-Nextiva is an excellent business communications solution for remote and blended teams of any size, as they have solutions specifically tailored for all business phases.
+Nextiva is an excellent Unified communications solution for remote and blended teams of any size, as they have solutions specifically tailored for all business phases.

 The tool’s features and capabilities, especially regarding customer service and sales management, allow geographically diverse, fully remote teams to easily replicate the in-office experience by showing the most recent communications in a single interface.